Going to the beach? While preparing for the heat on your body – also plan on the effects of heat on your food.

 - 10% OFF: Promo "TRAIN10OFF" at Checkout

-Why Food Safety Care Increases During Summer
+Food Safety During the Summer

-Due to a variety of factors, including warmer temperatures, foodborne illness increases in summer.
 Stay healthy and safe during warmer months by following these food safety recommendations:

 When serving food outdoors:

-- Serve cold food in small portions, and keep the rest in the cooler.
+- Smaller portions.
+Serve cold food in small portions, and keep the rest in the cooler.
 After cooking meat and poultry on the grill, keep it hot until served – at 140 °F or warmer.